ajfriend/cyscs/readme.md

 Most users will not interact with SCS directly.
 The most common use-case is as a back-end to a convex optimization modeling framework like [CVXPY](http://www.cvxpy.org).

-Advanced users can consult the interface notes below or the [tutorial IPython notebook](tutorial.ipynb).
+Advanced users can consult the interface notes below, the [tutorial IPython notebook](tutorial.ipynb) or the [parallel tutorial IPython notebook](parallel_tutorial.ipynb).
 For more complete definitions of the input data format, convex cones, and output variables, please see the [`SCS README`](https://github.com/cvxgrp/scs/blob/master/README.md) or the [SCS Paper](http://web.stanford.edu/~boyd/papers/scs.html).

 ## Installation
 ### Pip